Marquinhos: Roma

 In July 2012, Marquinhos was signed by Italian club Roma from Corinthians.
 The transfer was initially a one-year loan for a fee of €1.5 million, rising to €3 million after he made eight first-team appearances of at least 45 minutes each.
 At Roma, he played under the name "Marcos" printed on his jersey to avoid confusion with teammate Marquinho.

 Marquinhos made his debut on 16 September in a 2–3 loss against Bologna at the Stadio Olimpico, sent on by manager Zdeněk Zeman to replace Iván Piris for the match's final 15 minutes.
 By October, Zeman decided to partner Marquinhos for his speed alongside former Corinthians teammate and fellow Brazilian Leandro Castán in central defence, demoting former starter Nicolás Burdisso to the substitutes' bench.
 He given a straight red card in a 4–2 victory over Milan on 22 December when he was judged to have denied Stephan El Shaarawy a clear goalscoring opportunity.

 Marquinhos played 26 Serie A games in his only season, and four in the Coppa Italia.
 This included the full 90 minutes of the final on 26 May, playing at right back as Roma lost 0–1 to Rome rivals Lazio.

 Paris Saint-Germain

-I am delighted to be joining Paris Saint-Germain, a club where so many Brazilians have played and helped write the club's history.
-I'm going to do all I can to continue that tradition, and take my turn to write some great pages of the club's history.
-Paris Saint-Germain is going to allow me to improve alongside some exceptional players with the hope of winning trophies and the hearts of the supporters.